maxgrok/maxgrok.github.io_oldversion/_posts/2016-12-28-why-software-development.markdown

 I'd like to help build a bright future with kind, passionate people.

 To paraphrase what I've written before, I think up ideas for social good startups spontaneously, however I have lacked the skills necessary to build their minimum viable products.
-In 2012, I began learning how to code part-time through a variety of online methods such as Treehouse, Codecademy, Learn Ruby the Hard Way, etc. In 2015, I started studying with Flatiron.
+In 2012, I began learning how to code through a variety of online methods such as Treehouse, Codecademy, Learn Ruby the Hard Way, etc. In 2015, I started studying with Flatiron.

 What I am learning is that becoming a software developer means becoming equipped with skills to build the future.
 These skills include writing software for self-driving cars or writing code for prosthetic limbs.
 This means making a meaningful impact on the future of the world.